O23Project/Undocumented-OriginPro/README.md

-# Unofficial-Document-of-OriginPro
+# Undocumente-OriginPro
-Unofficial document of OriginPro: about OriginC, LabTalk and PyOrigin
+Undocumented OriginPro: tips about OriginC, LabTalk and PyOrigin